 - If you’re feeling luxurious, the best way to see a lot of Iceland’s most beautiful natural wonders in a short period of time is to take a helicopter tour!
 It’s a constant stream of amazing views and incredible places.
 Some places on the tours are usually only reachable by several hours’ worth of hiking!

 Go to some of Reykjavík’s many museums!
 There are no set departure times and you can take as long (or as short) as you like.
 Perfect for whiling away the hours until the next show starts.

 - The National Museum is always a treat.
 Their permanent exhibition is titled the Making of a Nation and, as the name suggests, shows the evolution of the Icelandic nation from the Viking age through the centuries under Danish rule towards independence and a fledgeling nation’s first steps.

-- Just around the corner is the Aurora museum where you can learn all about the magic of the Northern Lights.
+- Educate yourself at the Aurora Reykjavík where you can learn all about the magic of the Northern Lights.